shreyakushwaha39/Eco-pack-insight/README.md

 ---

 ## 🏁 Hackathon
 This project was built as part of **AlgoVerse Hackathon 2025** organized by [HackWithIndia](https://hackwithindia.tech).
-Though we didn’t make it to the top 20, we’re proud to have ranked in the **Top 70 teams** out of hundreds of talented participants.
+Though we didn’t make it to the top 20, we’re proud to have ranked in the **Top 70 teams** out of total 375 of talented participants.

 > Made with passion by **Team Codezilla**